+Claire Cultis- Thomas.
 Claire Curtis-Thomas Chief Executive

 The BBA is a UKAS accredited certification body - Number 113.
-The schedule of the current scope of accreditation for product certification is available in pdf format via the UKAS link on the BBA website at www.bbacerts.co.uk

-Readers are advised to check the validity and latest issue number of this Agrément Certificate by either referring to the BBA website or contacting the BBA direct.
+The schedule of the current scope of accreditation for product certification is available in pdf format via the UKAS link on the BBA website at www.bbacerts.co.uk Readers are advised to check the validity and latest issue number of this Agrément Certificate by either referring to the BBA website or contacting the BBA direct.
+Any photographs are for illustrative purposes only, do not constitute advice and should not be relied upon.

-British Board of Agrément Bucknalls Lane
+British Board of Agrément

-Watford
+Bucknalls Lane Watford